 FACTBOX-Where is France's public sector strike being felt the hardest?

-On the Paris metro, nine out of 16 lines are closed and services severely limited on five others.
-There are also major disruptions on the suburban RER lines.
-Eurostar said it was running a reduced timetable on its train services linking Paris and London until Dec.
-10.
+The Eurostar and Thalys train services linking Paris with London and Brussels ran reduced services.
+On the Paris metro, 10 out of 16 lines were closed and services severely disrupted on four others.
+Only the city's two automated lines were running.

-Air France said it was canceling 30% of domestic flights and 10% of medium-haul operations because of strike action by air traffic controllers that the airline said would run until Dec.
-7. * SCHOOLS
+Air France cancelled 25% of domestic flights and 10% of medium haul operations, slightly fewer than on Thursday, after the French civil aviation authority instructed airlines to reduce their flight schedule due to the strike. * SCHOOLS

-The education ministry said 5% of teachers nationwide were on strike on Friday, sharply down on Thursday when more than half of all public teachers walked out.
-Paris City Hall said 178 schools would remain shuttered. * POLICE
+The education ministry said 16% of teachers were on strike nationwide on Tuesday.
+This compared with 46.6% on Thursday and 5% on Friday. * Civil Servants

-Two police unions called on members to keep striking and provide just the minimum public service required by French law. * ENERGY INDUSTRY
+Some 6% of all public servants were on strike at 1200 GMT on Tuesday compared with 21% on Thursday, officials said. * ENERGY INDUSTRY

-Part of the workforce at five refineries is on strike, the CGT union said, adding that while production was not impacted deliveries were.
-Members could be asked whether to halt production at a vote on Monday, the union added.
-Oil and gas company Total confirmed industrial action at its La Mede, Normandie, and Grandpuits refineries but said the blockade at Feyzin was over.
+Workers at six of France's seven refineries downed tools on Tuesday, the CGT union said.
+A decision would be taken next week on whether to declare an indefinite strike and a possible production shut down, the union added.
+Oil and gas company Total said blockades were going on at its Normandie, Donges, Grandpuits, La Mede and Peyzin refineries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)